MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-security-config.md

 Microsoft:
  - Microsoft hosts and operates the various Dynamics 365 products (and related technologies) on behalf of customers.
- - AAD Tenant ‘C’ – An Azure active directory tenant owned by Microsoft.
+ - Azure Active Directory (Azure AD) Tenant ‘C’ – An Azure AD tenant owned by Microsoft.
 This is the tenant in which the Dynamics 365 applications are registered.

 Integrating partner:
 - Integrating system – The system being integrated with Dynamics 365.
 This might be a payroll system or any system that rely on data stored in Dynamics 365.
 - Adapter – The software or service responsible for interacting with both Dynamics 365 and with the integrating system.

 >[!NOTE]
->Adapters that are intended to be used by multiple Dynamics 365 customers are expected to be registered in Azure active directory as multitenant applications.
+>Adapters that are intended to be used by multiple Dynamics 365 customers are expected to be registered in Azure AD as multitenant applications.

--	Azure active directory tenant ‘A’ – The Azure active directory tenant owned by the integrating partner, and the tenant that the Adapter application ID is registered.
+-	Azure AD tenant ‘A’ – The Azure AD tenant owned by the integrating partner, and the tenant that the Adapter application ID is registered.

 Mutual customer (Implements Dynamics 365 Human Resources and the integrating partner’s solution):
  - Dynamics 365 Human Resources – The customer-specific instance of Dynamics 365 Finance or Human Resources that contains the customer data required by the integrating system.
- - Dataverse – The customer-specific Dataverse environment connected to either Dynamics 365 Finance or Human Resources.
+ - Dataverse – The customer specific Dataverse environment connected to either Dynamics 365 Finance or Human Resources.
 Dataverse provides a Web API for interacting with Dynamics 365 data.
- - Azure active directory Tenant ‘B’ – This is the customer’s Azure active directory tenant, and functions as the identity provider (Authorization Server).
+ - Azure AD Tenant ‘B’ – This is the customer’s Azure AD tenant, and functions as the identity provider (Authorization server).
 This issues tokens that authorize callers to call the customer’s Dataverse instance.

 ### Understanding the basic flow of a request